karthmeda/Concerting/README.md

 - Components: The Events component is a child of EventFeed and EventFeed renders in or is a child of App component.
 Input component is a child of App.
 The data from the input fields in Input is passed on using refs to pass the zipcode entered into the getEvents function.
 This is then posted to Jambase via an external API call using axios.
 The Events array of objects found within the response data from the API call is passed to state as events. events from state are passed on to the Events component from the App component and the getEvents method is passed to the Input component where it is called on click of the Search button or on enter, with the zipcode value entered, as an argument.

 - By mapping over the Events array from the response data from the axios API call made to Jambase , I was able to build an Event component for each concert listed.
-I had to map over Artists for each
+I had to map over an array Artists for each element in the events array, essentially a nested map.

 -Additionally, I was able to add conditional rendering that would display a link for a venue or ticket url if given, and if not would render 'No venue website ' or  'No website to buy tickets ' respectively.